yeuai/YeuAI.NET/README.md

-# YeuAiNet
+# YeuAI.NET

-YeuAI.Net - Speech and Language Processing
+A Library for Text, Voice and Image Processing